Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 First work the upright cross stitches as shown in the diagram.
 Then work groups of lazy daisy stitches radiating out from the hole centrally between the upright crosses as illustrated.
 When stitching each loop down come up inside the loop one diagonal hole away from the central hole and go down over the loop through the next diagonal hole (2 fabric intersections away from the centre)

 It is worked in the same way as chain stitch but the needle is inserted again just below thread to hold it down.
-This stitch is very useful for leaves and petals.Daisy stitch - click to enlarge
+This stitch is very useful for leaves and petals.Photo daisy

 Also known as detached chain stitch or lazy daisy stitch.

 The counted thread variation is worked similarly as shown by making a loop and holding it down with a second stitch two diagonal fabric threads from the original stitch.
-Daisy stitch - click to enlarge
+Lazy daisy

 The darning is worked both horizontally and vertically, either in the same thread or in two shades of one colour to give a `shot' effect.
 The damask darning covers the whole surface of the fabric.